 - A monostable electromechanical relay has two or more switching states, of which only one is stable.
 The relay remains in this stable state (default state), unless it is activated, typically by a control voltage.
 When the control voltage or even the supply voltage is cut, the relay automatically returns to its default state.
-Monostable electromechanical RF relays are called "failsafe", because at power loss the switches automatically return to their disabled (safe) state: - An SPDT relay opens the connection from C (common) to the NO (normally open) port and closes the connection from C to NC (normally closed) - An SPxT relay opens the connection from C to all ports, see also FS (open) - A DPDT relay switches all ports to their default connection pattern state is with all ports open (reset), the other states are with C connected to one of the ports.
+Monostable electromechanical RF relays are called "failsafe", because at power loss the switches automatically return to their disabled (safe) state: - An SPDT relay opens the connection from C (common) to the NO (normally open) port and closes the connection from C to NC (normally closed) - An SPxT relay opens the connection from C to all ports, see also FS (open)\

-A bistable electromechanical relay (SPDT or DPDT) has two switching states, of which both are stable, even when there is no power.
-The same holds true for multistable electromechanical SPxT relays: one stable
+- A DPDT relay switches all ports to their default connection pattern - A bistable electromechanical relay (SPDT or DPDT) has two switching states, of which both are stable, even when there is no power.